daily Broadcast

 ANDREW: Yeah, it’s been, it's an amazing story and The A.R.T. of Survival, for those of you who don't know about this, we stumbled into this.
 I mean, Chip, tells the story about how, he was just thinking about doing a series during COVID and he was challenged by a leader in Egypt to do it.
 And now that message from James chapter 1 has gone to all around the world.
 We stumbled into it very literally.
 It was just following God's direction and then look what He’s done.

 And, you know, so one of the reasons we work with pastors is, if you want to know the health of a church, it usually starts with the health of the pastor.
 And so, for us, we want to invest in the leaders of churches to help them become the disciple that Jesus wants them to be themselves first.
 You need to be who you want your people to become, is what we say.
 And so that's why we do what we do.
+Now, We were talking with one church planter who planted thirty-five thousand churches in his lifetime, house churches primarily,

-We were talking with another pastor and what struck me was that, you know, he said, “Yeah, persecution happens.”
+ANDREW: We were talking with another pastor and what struck me was that, you know, he said, “Yeah, persecution happens.”
 And it's not mentioned in a flippant way, you know, like persecution is always bad, but he's a business leader and he kind of goes, “You know what?
 It's just part of the deal.
 Part of the deal is somebody's going to get arrested and you're going to get thrown in jail.
 You may get beaten.
 Our job is to bail them out.”
 I mean, it was like a business leader just saying, “Well, part of the whole industry model is persecution is going to happen, we're going to spend our money to bail people out of jail.”

-And I thought to myself, In what other parts of the world is that just like a common occurrence?
+And just, and I thought to myself, In what other parts of the world is that just like a common occurrence?
 Like, well, it’s just part of the plan.
 But that's what happens when you're dealing with persecution, it's like there's this rallying together of pastors and leaders.
 And they're not intimidated.
 I mean, it's scary, but they're, they're moving forward with the gospel.
 I mean, it's, it's just amazing to see that, well, in spite of all of that, you know, not to be flippant, it's not like bring it on, but it's like, “We're going to persist anyway.”

 ANDREW: You know, India has some challenges in front of it, but God is really working in that nation.
 And we're honored to be just part of that journey with so many great leaders there.
 And they're the ones, we're resourcing them.
 They're the ones who are doing incredible work there.
 God's using them in an incredible way.